budstamper/assignments/exercises/week6/contacts/README.md

+This exercise was quite challenging as there is a quite complex nesting of functions and arrays to achieve the final result.

+Instructions
 Build a simple React app that has a <FriendList /> component, a <Friend /> component and a <Pet /> component.

 .map() through an array of friends.
 Each friend will have an array of pets.
 Feel free to use the one at the bottom of this write up.
 In your .map(), render a <Friend /> component, passing through the name, age, and pets of each friend as props.